catalyst-ctfd/python-starter/README.md

-:linkattrs:

-= Python Starter Hello World Application
+# Spring Boot starter

-It exposes / endpoint which returns "Hello World" response
+This is a Spring Boot starter application which exposes / endpoint and returns "Hello World"